tihilv/Omtt/docs/readme.md

 - `SourceSchemeContext`
 Root context should be passed as a parameter of `GetSourceSchemeAsync` method.
-Children contexts should be created using overriden function:
+Children contexts should be created using overridden function:
 `protected abstract T CreateChildContext(Object? data);`